snabble/docs/api_vpos.md

 ### Error

-In case of an error the checkout or the line item might contain a list of error objects.
+In case of an error the checkout may contain a list of errors.
+Further the the line item may contain a list of error objects to indicate why they cause an error.
 Such an object consists of `type` string and an informational `message`.

 ```json